The solution

 - Reduce traffic congestion, 19M cars in Canada.

-- Offer a healthy alternative to automobilists.
+- Offer a healthy alternative to motorists.

 Cycling facts